Safe-DS/DSL/docs/api/safeds/data/image/containers/Image.md

 Return a new `Image` that is converted to grayscale.

 The new image will have the same amount of channels as the original image.
-If you want to change the amount of channels used, please use the method [changeChannel][safeds.data.image.containers.Image.changeChannel].
+If you want to change the amount of channels used, please use the method [Image.changeChannel][safeds.data.image.containers.Image.changeChannel].

 The original image is not modified.